Learning Objectives

 Sketching Strategy

-You may have heard the cliché how a picture is worth a thousand words.
-Your first thinking is done in pictures.
-If you prefer to sketch out your thoughts, grab a pen and paper and draw what you are thinking.
+Your brain naturally thinks in images, making sketching a powerful tool for organizing ideas.
+If you prefer visual thinking, grab a pen and paper to draw your thoughts.
 This strategy is especially effective if you are trying to conceptualize an idea or clarify relationships between parts of an idea.
+Sketching helps visualize connections, making complex ideas easier to organize and develop in writing.

-Sketching involves drawing out your ideas using a pen and paper.
-One strategy that can be useful for planning comparison and contrast type papers is a Venn diagram.
+One effective sketching technique for comparison and contrast essays is a Venn diagram.
 A Venn diagram is a strategy that uses two (or more) overlapping circles to show relationships between sets of ideas.
 The information written where two circles overlap is common to both ideas.
 The information written outside the overlapping area is information distinct to only one of the ideas.

 Explore the sketch of a Venn diagram created for the topic: What is the impact of traditional ecological knowledge on environmental management?